 - A 15% discount is given to military, police, firefighters, veterans, and seniors.

 That’s why EGA is considered affordable.
 All the extras we often must pay for are rolled into our inspection cost and at a heavy discount.

 EGA Home Inspections Incorporated Pros and Cons

-We took a close look at over the top home inspection companies in New York, including internet findings with “Top 10s,” listicles and “the best companies,” as well as each company’s website, how high they ranked when doing a Google search, and the company’s blog and reviews.
+We took a close look at the top home inspection companies in New York, including internet findings with “Top 10s,” listicles, and “the best companies,” as well as each company’s website, how high they ranked when doing a Google search, and the company’s blog and reviews.

 How We Decided

-We also looked at companies that kept appearing in our search when we searched for other companies.
+We also looked at companies that kept appearing when we searched for other companies.
 We looked at internet search traffic and the following sites to put together our list.

 These sites are Home Advisor, Expertise, Yelp, Angie’s List, Thumbtack, and Consumer Reports.